mkang315/RCS-YOLO/README.md

 This is the source code for the paper, "RCS-YOLO: A Fast and High-Accuracy Object Detector for Brain Tumor Detection", of which I am the first author.

 ## Model
 The model configuration (i.e., network construction) file is rcs-yolo.yaml in the the directory ./cfg/training/.
+The RepVGG/RepConv ShuffleNet based One-Shot Aggregation (RCS-OSA) module file is VovShuffleRep.py in the directory ./models/, which is the unique module we proposed.

 #### Training